 Oh my, how many ways can I thank Ellen Brown for writing this thorough, beautiful book?
 The New Cast Iron Skillet Cook Book is a cookbook, but it’s more than that.
 It is a how-to book for every possible question and instruction for how to own, maintain, and cook in cast iron.
 It is an acquired skill, and a lovely activity, too.

 My cast iron skillet is old.
 I bought it at Gemco in Southern California (anyone remember that?).
 It was part of a set and a cheap set at that.
 It is the only piece that survived my brutality and abuse.
 Thanks to Ellen, my skillet is totally restored.
 I’ve followed her precise instructions and could not be happier.
 I am pretty sure I’ve now built up 1,000 layers of seasoning.
 It glistens, it is so beautiful.
 And oh, the recipes in this book!

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
-As an Amazon Associate we earn from qualifying purchases by linking to Amazon affiliated sites.
+Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon-affiliated sites.

 can you use olive oil in place of flax seed oil?

 Flax seed is ideal as it has a high smoke point.

 I love the little “chainmail” ringer.
 I purchased one years ago on your recommendation.
 It really does the job on my old cast iron, garage sale, skillet.
 I also use kosher salt and water as a natural scrubber.
 I never use soap on it.
 I dry it on the stove, then add a thin layer of oil and put it away for another time.
 It’s the best.